iravelmakina/client-server/README.md

-# Client-Server Application for File Transfer
+# Client-Server Application for File Transfer (Version 1)

 ## Overview
 This project implements a **Client-Server application** over **TCP** that allows clients to perform various file operations on the server, including **uploading, downloading, listing, deleting**, and **retrieving file information**.
 The communication follows a **custom protocol** for handling these requests and responses.